labgem/microscope-user-doc/docs/content/search/exportForm.rst

 The first line of buttons allows to download several parts of the sequence (in the `FASTA <http://www.ncbi.nlm.nih.gov/blast/fasta.shtml>`_ format):

 * **CDSs** will download the nucleic sequence of all the CDS of the sequence
-* **Proteins** will download the proteic sequence of all the CDS of the sequence
+* **Proteins** will download the protein sequence of all the CDS of the sequence
 * **Repeats** will download the nucleic sequence of the repeated regions of the sequence
 * **ncRNAs** will download the nucleic sequence of all the non-coding RNAs of the sequence

-The second line allows to extract the annotations (in tabulation delimited format):
+The second line allows to extract the annotations (in a tab delimited format):

 * **Genome** will download the current annotation of all genomic objects in the sequence
 * **Auto** will download the automatic annotation of all genomic objects in the sequence